 From a young age I have been fascinated by what drives people.
 I have been curious about people’s deepest desires and insecurities and how they affect a person’s personality and behavior.
 Due to my shame about my own personal challenges, it took me a while to realize how helpful psychotherapy can be.
 Once I embraced and accepted help for myself, I realized that I wanted to be a psychotherapist.
 As I stepped into that role, it became clear that this work meets me in the areas of authentic communication, emotional bonding, relational repair, and creative expression.

 I graduated with a Master of Arts in Integral Counseling Psychology from the California Institute of Integral Studies (CIIS) in 2014.
 I received training in depth-oriented psychotherapy at the Church Street Integral Counseling Center in San Francisco for two years.
 I am now a member of the Bay Area Gestalt Institute (BAGI).
 As of 2016, I am licensed in California as a Marriage and Family Therapist.
-I have a private practice in the Mission District of San Francisco.
+I had a private practice in the Mission District of San Francisco until the end of 2019, and I now practice exclusively online.

-I grew up in Germany and have lived in the United States since 1996, in San Francisco since 2002.
+I grew up in Germany and have lived in the United States for over 20 years, 17 of those years in San Francisco.
 A lot of my personal growth work has been around processing the guilt and shame associated with the history of Germany.

 One topic that’s really important to me as a therapist and as a human is oppression and privilege.
 I spend a lot of time thinking and raising awareness about racism, sexism, heterosexism, etc. Joy DeGruy is one of my biggest heroes in this context.

 Refuse to fall down